spacetelescope/nircam_calib/nircam_calib/pipeline_testing/README.md

 ### Parallelization
 The `xdist` plug-in allows you to parallelize your tests.
-Do this by specifying the number of machine cores you want to use.
+Do this by specifying the number of machine cores you want to use in place of `<cores>` below:

 `$ pytest -n <cores>`